 Note: Order Information and Invoice Number may be mapped to different fields within your Gateway.
 Please check our Gateway Guides to make sure your Gateway has these fields mapped and which fields are mapped within your gateway.

 Process Builder and Validation Rules

 Please be very cautious if you use Validation Rules or Required fields on your Chargent Orders with recurring billing.
 Validation rules can prevent the Chargent Order from saving properly after a transaction occurs, and because Recurring transactions run in a batch, you would only see the errors in the Apex Jobs monitoring page in Salesforce.

 Certain validation rule problems can result in duplicate transactions, so please be sure to test any validation rules in Sandbox prior to deployment.
 Contact us for additional assistance.

 Recurring Versus Manual Transactions

 Chargent treats manual and recurring transactions separately.
-Many customers wish to charge the first transaction manually, to see if it goes through, before setting a recurring billing schedule.
+Many customers wish to charge the first transaction manually before setting a recurring billing schedule.

 What determines a Recurring charge?

 A record will only be considered for processing if the following criteria is met: